ailabstw/FLaVor/examples/inference/docs/AiCOCO_tabular_spec.md

 ### Records Artifact

 The `records.href` value is a downloadable JSONL artifact.
 Clients should issue a `GET` request to that href to stream per-record results.
-Each JSONL line has the same record structure previously embedded in the response:
+Each JSONL line has the same record structure previously embedded in the response.
+FLaVor does not delete generated records artifacts after a successful invocation; operators or integrating services are responsible for cleaning the configured records output directory according to their retention policy.

 ```jsonl
 {"id":"nanoid(21)","table_id":"nanoid(21)","row_indexes":[0],"category_ids":["nanoid(21)"],"regressions":null}